 One of the most important pieces of evidence you can use to prove your disability is getting worse is your medical records.
 You can use records from a VA hospital or another public or private military service hospital.
 Records that reflect your hospitalization, medications, and treatment plans including therapy, are crucial to proving your case.

 The good news is that you’ve already been approved for your initial claim, so you don’t have to go to the lengths this time around that you did when you initially had to show your disability.
-You simply need to provide proof that things have changed, and if you have difficulty obtaining this proof, one of our skilled VA attorneys can help you get it.
+You simply need to provide proof that things have changed, and if you have difficulty obtaining this proof, one of our skilled VA advocates can help you get it.
 In addition to updated medical records, the VA may also require you to undergo a medical exam with one of their appointed medical professionals, so it is good to be aware of that ahead of time.

 What Forms Do You Need to Fill Out to Request an Updated Rating?